Getting pregnant - some tips

 My fertility awareness support is mainly for those who want to avoid pregnancy, and fertility clinics.

-Fertility treatment has helped many people have babies, but it can be expensive - financially, physically and emotionally.
+Fertility clinics have helped many women have babies, but it can be expensive - financially, physically and emotionally.
 And it doesn't work as often as you might think.
 Visit the HFEA website for some sobering facts.

-Freezing your eggs is sold as an insurance policy, and you might decide it's the best option for you, but please read Is egg freezing worth the money by Victoria Spratt before you go ahead.
+Freezing your eggs is sold as an insurance policy, but please read Is egg freezing worth the money by Victoria Spratt before you go ahead.

-Freezing your eggs is sold as an insurance policy, and you might decide it's the best option for you, but please read Is egg freezing worth the money by Victoria Spratt before you go ahead.
+Freezing your eggs is sold as an insurance policy, but please read Is egg freezing worth the money by Victoria Spratt before you go ahead.